danssmnt/CWCheat-NFSC-OTC/README.md

 # CWCheat-NFSC-OTC
-CWCheats i made for Need For Speed Carbon Own The City.
+CWCheats I made for *Need For Speed™ Carbon Own The City*.

+Don't know if it works with PSP, for now, only PPSSPP works.

+There are about **32** cheats to have fun with!